rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 ### Domains

-The Domains section provides access your domain's DNS settings, and options to add disclaimers, view domains, and manage spam filter settings.
+The Domains section provides access your domain's DNS settings and options to add disclaimers, view domains, and manage spam filter settings.

 Following are some of the options available in the Domains section of the control panel: